South Africa Country Summary

 Anti Money Laundering

-FATF status
+FATF Status

-South Africa is on the FATF List of Countries that have been identified as having strategic AML deficiencies
+South Africa is on the FATF List of Countries that have been identified as having strategic AML deficiencies.

 Compliance with FATF Recommendations

-The last follow-up Mutual Evaluation Evaluation relating to the implementation of anti-money laundering and counter-terrorist financing standards in South Africa was undertaken in 2023.
-According to that Evaluation, South Africa was deemed Compliant for 5 and Largely Compliant for 29 of the FATF 40 Recommendations.
+The last follow-up Mutual Evaluation Evaluation relating to the implementation of anti-money laundering and counter-terrorist financing standards in South Africa was undertaken in 2024.
+According to that Evaluation, South Africa was deemed Compliant for 5 and Largely Compliant for 32 of the FATF 40 Recommendations.
 It remains Highly Effective for 0 and Substantially Effective for 0 of the Effectiveness & Technical Compliance ratings.

 Sanctions

-There are no international sanctions currently in force against this country
+There are currently no international sanctions in force against South Africa.

-Rating | 0 (bad) - 100 (good) |
+0 (bad) - 100 (good) |

 ---|---|